ferasallaou/Help-Me-Help-You/readme.md

 ### The Different Views
 The second tab is for asking the question.
 The third just list the user’s questions and the answers on them.

+# Building The App

+A Pod Profile file is provided, thus make sure to install them before building the app for the first time.